Updated on May 25, 2023

 Your attic and chimney are highly attractive spots for an expecting mother.
 She’ll be quite interested in the dark, dry, and safe environment.
 Put a stop to this by waiting for her to leave for a night’s foraging and leaving her a nasty surprise for when she returns.

 Place plenty of bright lights in the space and a few radios set to loudly broadcast a talk station.
-Check to make sure there are no young.
+Check to make sure there are no young before doing so.

 You’ll need an exterminator to come and remove any kits you find ASAP.
 The next day, make sure she’s not in your home and begin ensuring she can’t return.